How to Start an S Corp in Nebraska

 Additional State Taxes

-The Nebraska Department of Revenue oversees the state’s taxation and outlines specific business taxes.
-Depending on your business’s specific industry, location within the state, and number of employees, there are additional state taxes and fees that your business may be required to pay.
+The Nebraska Department of Revenue provides information on a range of state-specific business taxes.
+Depending on your S corp’s industry, location within the state, and number of employees, you may need to pay additional state taxes and fees.

 Here are some examples of taxes and fees business owners may have to pay in Nebraska: